-Basis for the issuing activities are the EUR 25 billion Debt Issuance Programme ('DIP') that adheres to the European Prospective Directive Standards and is regularly updated, as well as the EUR 10 billion Commercial Paper ('CP') Programme.
-All issues are fully guaranteed by FSAG.
+Basis for the issuing activities are the EUR 25 billion Debt Issuance Programme ('DIP') that adheres to the European Prospectus Directive and is regularly updated, as well as the EUR 5 billion Commercial Paper ('CP') Programme.
+All issuances are fully guaranteed by FSAG.

-Therefore the FSNV rating by Moody's and Standard & Poor's is derived from the FSAG rating.
-Moody's assessed the risk with Prime-1 / A2 (short/long term) with a negative outlook while Standard & Poor's assessed the rating with A-2 / BBB+ (short/long term) with watch negative.
+Therefore, the FSNV rating by Moody's and Standard & Poor's is derived from the FSAG rating.
+Moody's assessed the risk with Prime-2 / A3 (short/long term) with a negative outlook while Standard & Poor's assessed the rating with A-2 / BBB+ (short/long term) with a stable outlook in 2017.